 You don’t always have to play notes on a guitar.
 It’s a very cool percussion instrument, which becomes cooler with the right processing.

-Here are the links for manufacturers mentioned
+Here are the links for manufacturers mentioned in this roundup.

 Beyer Dynamic www.beyerdynamic.com